Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

 - To see SCR RTC activity a LED shall be connected between X2-32 (P33.4) and X2-39 (+3V3).
 - To see SCR ADCOMP activity a LED shall be connected between X2-29 (P33.1) and X2-39 (+3V3).
-- To simulate analog measurements and trigger a wake-up from *Standby Mode* a connection between X2-27 (AN0) and X2-33 (P33.5) is needed.
+- To simulate analog measurements and trigger a wake-up from *standby mode* a connection between X2-27 (AN0) and X2-33 (P33.5) is needed.
-- For triggering the state change from *Run Mode* to *Standby Mode* a connection between X2-10 (P00.7) and X1-03 (P33.11) is needed to generate a falling edge.
+- For triggering the state change from *run mode* to *standby mode* a connection between X2-10 (P00.7) and X1-03 (P33.11) is needed to generate a falling edge.
-- For triggering the *PINB Wake-up* a switch shall be connected to X1-04 (P33.12) and X1-01 (GND) to generate a falling edge.
+- For triggering the *PINB wake-up* a switch shall be connected to X1-04 (P33.12) and X1-01 (GND) to generate a falling edge.

 ### Available I/O signals